 Of course, while Raspberry Pi-focused on making a good product that was easy to tinker with while being affordable, there were others who liked the idea of a small computer – but demanded something more powerful.

-While the Raspberry Pi Foundation has released updates for the Raspberry Pi ever since – the latest being Raspberry Pi 3 Model B launched only 7 months ago – they don’t really focus on performance, but on usability.
+While the Raspberry Pi Foundation has released updates for the Raspberry Pi ever since – the latest being Raspberry Pi 3 Model B launched in early 2016 – they don’t really focus on performance but on usability.

 With both of these – you might be confused, do you want the original Raspberry Pi with its brilliant support and documentation, or do you want to tinker with BeagleBone Black with the higher amount of freedom it offers.
-Let’s have a go at ridding you of this dilemma.
+Let’s have a go at ridding you of this dilemma – BeagleBone vs Raspberry Pi.

 The summary above should have given you an idea of what the Raspberry Pi is trying to do – it is a computer just a little bit bigger than a credit card, but it’s not very powerful.

 The Raspberry Pi 3 Model B does cost $35; for reference, the Chromecast costs $35 and offers you much less at the same price.
 The Pi 3 can act as a Google Cast device, and much more – as long as you are willing to tinker with it and make it into one.With the incredible amount of documentation and support, it can be quite easy to do whatever you want with a Raspberry Pi – if you can think about it, there’s probably a guide for it.

 There is a point when complicated procedures become easy even for beginners – the Raspberry Pi is at that point, with its vast collection of guides and tutorials and the massive community backing it.